Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 Running Java files

-The major change in this version is that the developers does not need to explicitly compile the ava source files with the javac command.
+The main change in this version is that developers no longer need to explicitly compile the ava source files using the javac command.

 Code to run Java files without compiling source files

-In Java 11, you no longer have to explicitly compile ava source files with the javac command.
+In Java 11, you no longer need to explicitly compile ava source files using the javac command.

-Instead, it can execute the file directly using the java command.
+Instead, you can run the file directly with the java command.

 Code - Direct launch of Java files in SE version 11.